scaleway/terraform-provider-scaleway/docs/resources/domain_record.md

 ### Create basic DNS records

-The folllowing commands show you how to:
+The folllowing commands allow you to:

 - create an A record for the `www.domain.tld` domain, pointing to `1.2.3.4` and another one pointing to `1.2.3.5`